Unconventional Nanomaterials

-Our group works on nanomaterials with a focus on earth-abundant elements.
+Our group focuses on unconventional nanomaterials free of critical raw materials and toxic compounds.
 We develop novel chemical strategies for synthesizing materials with unconventional size, shape, structure, and composition.
-Nanostructuring approaches, e.g., core-shell architectures, porous supports, functionalization, and self-assembly, are emphasized to enhance material performance while minimizing reliance on critical raw materials.
+Nanostructuring approaches, e.g., core-shell architectures, porous supports, functionalization, and self-assembly, are emphasized to enhance material performance.
 We prioritize sustainability and scalability of the chemical syntheses to align with industrial needs.

 Research Areas